solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 addresses.getAddress("CONTRACT_NAME", chainId);
 ```

-### Retrieving All
+### Retrieving Recorded Addresses

-All addresses can be retrieved by calling the `getRecordedAddresses` function.
+Addresses added during the proposals executions can be retrieved by calling the `getRecordedAddresses` function.

 ```solidity
 addresses.getRecordedAddresses();
 ```

-To retrieve all changed addresses, the `getChangedAddresses` function should be called.
+### Retrieving Changed Addresses

+Addresses changed during the proposals executions can be retrieved by calling the `getChangedAddresses` function.

 ```solidity
 addresses.getChangedAddresses();